LooninS/OverTheWire-Devlog/bandit8-9.md

 NAME
        uniq - report or omit repeated lines
 ```
-So I went ahead and did
+So I went ahead and did this
 ```bash
 bandit8@bandit:~$ uniq -u data.txt #-u or --unique only print unique lines
 ```